 Flexible dependent on needs of student population and preferred teaching style of instructor.

 Outcome Assessment Strategies

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students.

-- Develop a written plan of action to further define career goals.
+- Develop a plan of action (written or presented) to further define career goals and educational goals.

 Course Content (Themes, Concepts, Issues and Skills)

 Competencies and Skills

 The following list indicates the skills students will develop by doing assignments and participating in class:

 - Increase self awareness as it relates to values, interests, skills and personality.